Barbaro (horse): Complications

 In the first week of July, complications arose, and Barbaro had problems with both hind legs.
 He developed an abscess in his uninjured left foot, which was treated topically, but he carried a fever through the weekend and failed to put weight on his injured right foot for any significant time.

 By July 13, Barbaro had developed a severe case of laminitis in the left hind hoof—a potentially life-threatening affliction that is common in horses who shift weight to one hoof for extended periods to keep pressure off an injured hoof.
-A procedure called a hoof wall resection removed 80% of Barbaro's left rear hoof.
+A procedure called a hoof wall resection removed 80% of his left rear hoof.
 The remaining 20% of his hoof wall was attached to the coffin bone and was still living tissue, but it was unclear how much of it would grow back.
 Both rear legs were in casts.
 Richardson stated that his plans were to restrict himself to aggressive but standard treatments; he would use no experimental procedures.
 Barbaro was given a special support boot for his laminitic hoof and placed on painkillers; a support sling was brought into his stall to allow him to take the weight off his hooves for hours at a time.

 Recovery

 On August 8, Barbaro's broken right leg had fused to the point where the veterinarians would have replaced the cast with a brace if his left leg had been sound.
 The coronet band (the area from which the hoof grows) on his left leg appeared healthy and all signs were encouraging.
-On August 15 it was reported that Barbaro had been allowed to graze outside for the first time since his accident.
+On August 15, it was reported that Barbaro had been allowed to graze outside for the first time since his accident.
 Two days later, Barbaro was no longer using the sling to support his weight, and its use was discontinued.
 The next day, August 18, radiographs showed that his fractured right leg was almost completely fused.

 By September 26, it was decided that Barbaro's cast would not be replaced as long as he was comfortable in it.
-His left hind hoof had regrown about 18 millimeters and the support shoe had been replaced with a bandage.
+His left hind hoof had regrown about 18 millimeters, and the support shoe had been replaced with a bandage.
 The hoof would have to grow to at least three times that length, a process that could take more than six months.

 On October 10, Barbaro's cast and protective shoe were changed.
 His left rear hoof was gradually improving from laminitis.
-There was good growth along the quarters (closer to the heel) but there were still months of healing required for the front of the hoof.
+There was good growth along the quarters (closer to the heel), but months of healing were still required for the front of the hoof.

-Barbaro reached another milestone on November 6, 2006 when his cast was removed permanently and replaced with a splinted bandage.
-Barbaro's laminitic hoof showed no new problems, but several months of growth would have been necessary before it could be further diagnosed.
+Barbaro reached another milestone on November 6, 2006, when his cast was removed permanently and replaced with a splinted bandage.
+His laminitic hoof showed no new problems, but several months of growth would have been necessary before it could be further diagnosed.
 Around December 12, Barbaro's bandage on his right hind leg was removed completely.
 This was announced during a press conference on Wednesday, December 13.